Misted Double Glazing: How to Fix Condensation Between Window Panes

 🔍 Enlarge

-At first, the silica beads absorb this moisture, so you don’t notice a problem.
-But eventually, the beads become completely saturated.
-The moment they can hold no more water, the moisture turns into visible condensation on the inside of the cold glass.
+Initially, the silica beads absorb this moisture, so you don’t notice a problem.
+However, eventually, the beads become completely saturated.
+Consequently, the exact moment they can hold no more water, the moisture rapidly turns into visible condensation on the inside of the cold glass.

 3. The DIY Myth: Can I Just Drill a Hole in the Glass?